METS-Programme/ugandaemr-usermanual/README.md

 # UgandaEMR User Manual

-This document describes how to use the Uganda EMR to capture and report on patient information.
+This document describes how to use the UgandaEMR to capture and report on patient information.